Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/sm/index.rst

    The imported data is converted to the PMSM coordinate convention, in which the PM flux is along the d axis.

    :param fname: MATLAB file name.
-The default is 'THOR.mat'.
-   :type fname: str, optional
+   :type fname: str
    :param add_negative_q_axis: Adds the negative q-axis data based on the symmetry.
    :type add_negative_q_axis: bool, optional